Ballard School (New Milton): History

 After the War, it was decided that the school would not move back to Lee-on-the-Solent.
-Ted learned that Great Ballard Estate in New Milton was on the market for sale.
-With the large Arts and Craft house, vegetable garden and about 40 acres of land it was ideal for use as a school.
-As neither he nor Stuart Cruickshank could raise the capital to purchase, Ted negotiated a lease and the school took occupation in January 1946.
+One of the teachers, Ted Kingsley, and the then headteacher, Stuart Cruickshank, leased the Great Ballard estate in New Milton, and the school took occupation in January 1946.

 Great Ballard House was built in 1904 by John Arnold Ubsdell (2nd) and his wife Genevieve Ann (née Eads).
-In 1924, the house and estate had been leased to a newly formed school named ‘Great Ballard School’.
+In 1924, the house and estate had been leased to a newly formed school named Great Ballard School.
 This school remained in occupation until 1940, when it moved to Clayesmore School in Iwerne Minster, Dorset before moving first to Stowell Park Gloucestershire, then Camberley Surrey and finally to Eartham West Sussex.